run-llama/llama_index/docs/guides/usage_pattern.md

 ```

-Depending on which index you use, GPT Index may make LLM calls in order to build the index.
+Depending on which index you use, LlamaIndex may make LLM calls in order to build the index.

 ### Inserting Documents